Param-Punjab/tutorial/git/deep.md

-# Session Notes: Introduction to Git and GitHub
+# Session Notes: Introduction to Git and GitHub by Deep AI

 ### Overview
 - Introduction to the session and audience engagement.